copernicus-mogley/zkav.club/publishing-infrastructure/zcash/moderation.md

 ### Account access (MVP)

-* Registration is invite-only.
+* Registration is invite-only
-* Uploading is limited to a trusted uploader list.
+* Uploading is limited to a trusted uploader list
+* Viewers do not need an account to watch public videos

 ---

 ### Publishing workflow and visibility (MVP)

-* New uploads are unlisted until approved.
+* New uploads are unlisted until approved (approval-first model)
-* A video is "published" when it is public and meets the metadata minimums.
+* A video is "published" when it is public and meets the metadata minimums

 ---